tritonas00/system-tar-and-restore/README.md

 - (Optional) Set custom partitions.
 Syntax is mountpoint=device (e.g /usr=/dev/sda3 /var/cache=/dev/sda4).

-- (Optional) Additional mount options for the root partitions.
+- (Optional) Additional mount options for the root partition.

 - (Optional) If the root filesystem is btrfs, the script will ask if you want to create a subvolume for it.
 If yes, it will ask for the subvolume's name and also if you want to create other subvolumes.
 Just enter the